Q: How do I make changes to my child’s Before & After School registration?

 Q: How do I sign my child in/out of program?

-A: Be prepared to show photo I.D. when picking up your child.
+A: Be prepared to show photo I.D. when picking-up your child.
+This is for your child’s safety, and you may get asked multiple times while our staff get to know you.
 An authorized adult must be present to sign-out a youth.
 Be sure to sign-in/out with the time you are dropping-off or picking-up.
 Youth cannot sign themselves into or out of program without special written permission from parents/guardians and an agreement with the Site Supervisor.

 Q: What should my child bring to program?